 There’s no hard and fast rule about what is a “good” ratio.
 But it is one of the factors that affect your credit scores and creditworthiness, and the impact in part depends on all the other factors in your credit reports.

-But FICO does say that consumers with the highest scores from credit bureaus tend to use less than 10% of their available credit.
-Credit scoring expert Barry Paperno, who worked at FICO for many years, says that if you keep your debt usage below 20% to 25% you should be OK for that factor.
+FICO says that consumers with the highest scores tend to use less than 10% of their available credit.
+Credit scoring expert Barry Paperno, who worked at FICO for many years, recommends you keep your debt usage below 20% to 25%.
+If you do, you’ll probably find this factor doesn’t hurt your scores.

 But I Pay In Full!